 Advisory Board Composition—the legislation establishes a 13-member Low Wage Employer Advisory Board made up of employers and representatives of workers who deliver and receive services.
 The Governor and legislative leadership have the responsibility to appoint Board members who serve 4-year terms without compensation.
 The Board is located within the Labor Department for administrative purposes only.

-Advisory Board Duties—the Board shall advise the Labor Commissioner, the Departments of Social Services and Developmental Services and the Office of Early Childhood generally on matters related to the implementation of the low wage employer fee, public assistance usage among working residents of the state, improvement of the quality of public assistance programs affecting such residents, wages and working conditions for the workforce delivering services to low-wage working families and reliance of large businesses on state-funded public assistance programs.
+Advisory Board Duties—the Board shall advise the Labor Commissioner, the Departments of Social Services and Developmental Services and the Office of Early Childhood generally on matters related to the outline for research paper apa implementation of the low wage employer fee, public assistance usage among working residents of the state, improvement of the quality of public assistance programs affecting such residents, wages and working conditions for the workforce delivering services to low-wage working families and reliance of large businesses on state-funded public assistance programs.

 The Low Wage Employer Fee must be used by the state for child care and healthcare services that are basic needs for working families, especially for single moms and their children.